capistrano/sshkit/EXAMPLES.md

 machine running the code, if that's a Windows box, the paths may be incorrectly joined according to the expectations of the machine receiving the commands.

+## Running a task in the background

+    on hosts do
+      in '/opt/sites/example.com' do
+        background :rails, :server
+      end
+    end

+This will run something like `nohup /usr/bin/env rails server > /dev/null &`,
+backgrounding the Rails process, and making sure we don't leave nohup log files littering the filesystem.

+**Note:** The `background()` method won't do what you expect if you pass a string `sleep 5`, according to the rules of processing commands, you must call `background(:sleep, "5")` (that is, command: sleep, args: 5).

+**Further Note:** The background() task wraps the given command in `nohup .... &` under some circumstances the program will hang anyway when the SSH session exits.

 ## Do not care about the host block

     on hosts do